jfbloom22/Loomify/README.md

 - Homebrew
 - AWS CLI (`brew install awscli`)
 - FFmpeg (`brew install ffmpeg`) - required only for video speed adjustment
+- an S3-compatible storage bucket with two policies: one for public read access and one for private write access

 ## How to use
-1. setup your AWS credentials
+1. setup your AWS credentials with write access to the bucket
     - `aws configure --profile jf-public-upload`
 2. update the upload_script.sh with if you want it sped up or not, bucket, folder, profile, region, and endpoint_url
 3. Open Automator